husseinahmed-dev/LS-Lab4/README.md

 This Helm chart provides a simple way to deploy the Large Systems Django app in a Kubernetes cluster using a StatefulSet.

 ## Application Description
 The Large Systems Django app is a web application built with Python and Django that is designed to handle large-scale systems.
-The app is scalable and includes features such as authentication, authorization, and caching.
+The app is scalable and includes features such as authentication, authorization, and caching used for pentesting Kubernetes.

 ![](https://github.com/husseinahmed-dev/LS-Lab4/blob/main/Figures/Figure-92.png)